AdamNiederer/base32-fast/README.md

 `-Zbuild-std` is required for the portable SIMD path to be fast on some architectures, especially those with AVX-512.

-Benchmarks of each code path:
+Benchmarks of each code path per 64-byte block:

 ```
 test dec::tests::bench_b32dec           ... bench:          21.84 ns/iter (+/- 0.59)